Health Insurance

 Why you're leaving and what it means

-Sometimes, the choice isn't yours.
-Employers might remove private health benefits to cut costs or restructure.
+Sometimes, the choice isn’t yours.
+Employers might remove a company scheme or private health benefits to cut costs or restructure.
 If this happens, you usually get advance notice, but not always.
-A mid-sized firm may cancel the scheme with a month's notice, for example, leaving staff scrambling for alternatives.
+A mid-sized firm may cancel the scheme with a month’s notice, for example, leaving staff scrambling for alternatives.

 Options for staying protected